Using AI isn't the same as

 being AI-native.

-Find your level — and your org's.
+A 2-minute diagnostic for you and your org.
 Most leaders are stuck at Level 2.

 MIT engineer.
 Built and sold companies.
-Now in the field with operators.
+Now helping business owners use AI.

 Where do you actually stand?